 The Revive and Thrive Community Project sprouted in Grand Rapids, Michigan and was hosted the first few years at Park Congregational Church.
 In 2018, we began preparing our meals in the 6th floor kitchen and gathering space of the Ferguson Apartment Building | Dwelling Place Properties.
 We are modeled after the Ceres Community Project in Sebastopol, California of whom we are an Affiliate Partner.

 We meet on Wednesday to prepare our beautiful, delicious and nutritious meals.
-Volunteers work with the Teen Chefs to prepare the meals.
+Volunteers work with the Teen Chefs (also volunteers) to prepare the meals.
 Volunteer Delivery Angels deliver the meals to our clients who need nutritional support during the treatment and recovery process.
+Volunteer Client Liasions support our clients through the entire meal process.

 We provide teens with growing, cooking and healthy eating skills while providing those facing life-threatening diseases, such as cancer, with nourishing healing meals.
 Ultimately we seek to educate the greater community about the powerful connection between food, health and local sustainable agriculture.